zowe/docs-site/docs/user-guide/certificates-configuration-questionnaire.md

 ![Certificates configuration decision tree](../images/install/config-certificates.png)

-Review the diagram to understand the certificates configuration decision flow and select a [certificate configuration scenario](./certificate-configuration-scenarios.md) that best suits your use case.
+The numerated decision blocks (the yellow diamonds) in the diagram correspond to the questions of the certificates configuration [questionnaire](#certificates-configuration-questionnaire).

-The questions presented in the numbered yellow diamonds can help you decide which path best suits your certificate configuration use case.
+The questions presented in the numbered decision blocks can help you decide which path best suits your certificate configuration use case.
-The numerated decision blocks correspond to the questions of the certificates configuration [questionnaire](#certificates-configuration-questionnaire).

 **Question 1:** What is your target deployment environment?
-Depending on your target environment type (DEV/TEST or PROD), you can create your certificates (self-signed option) or acquire a new ones from a trusted CA.
+Depending on your target environment type (DEV/TEST or PROD), you can create your certificates (self-signed option), acquire a new ones from a trusted CA, or use existing certificates.

-If you plan a production deployment and need to acquire certificates from a trusted CA, follow the same rule to decide what type of certificate to request from the CA.

 **Question 2:** Do you need to use certificate signed by the company's or by an external CA?
-If your existing certificates are self-signed and your target environment is production, we strongly recommend that you acquire new certificates from your trusted CA.
+If you plan to use self-signed certificates and your target environment is production, we strongly recommend that you acquire new certificates from your trusted CA.

 **Question 3:** Do you plan to use a keyring?
 Decide if you want to store the certificate in a z/OS keyring or to a file based keystore/truststore.